fedexist/my-cookiecutter-template/docs/prompts.rst

 use_pytest
     Whether to use pytest as test suite.

+init_git
+    Whether you want to initialize a git repository with the start-up of the project.
+It will also configures some git-hooks to be used for pre-commit and pre-push.

+init_venv
+    Whether you want to initialize the project with a virtual environment with the basic dependencies.

+use_sql
+    Whether you're going to use sql queries within your project.

+use_pycharm
+    Whether you're going to use PyCharm as IDE.

+release_pypi
+    Whether you want your package to be released on pypi.

+use_jupyter
+    Whether your project will have jupyter notebooks.

 command_line_interface
     Whether to create a console script using Click.
 Console script entry point will match the project_slug.
 Options: ['Click', "No command-line interface"]

 use_gcf
-    Whether to use FrEEdAA for the project and serving of the model
+    Whether to deploy a Google Cloud Function for the project and serving of the model

+use_freedaa
+    Whether you're going to use FrEEdAA as dependency for your project.